lcmhhhhhh/lcmTestPage/docs/ide-integration.md

   - Your active cursor position.
   - Any text you have selected (up to a 16KB limit; longer selections will be truncated).

-- **Native Diffing:** When Gemini suggests code modifications, you can view the changes directly within your IDE's native diff viewer.
+- **Native Diffing:** When Volcano Engine suggests code modifications, you can view the changes directly within your IDE's native diff viewer.
 This allows you to review, edit, and accept or reject the suggested changes seamlessly.

-- **VS Code Commands:** You can access Gemini CLI features directly from the VS Code Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`):
+- **VS Code Commands:** You can access VeCLI features directly from the VS Code Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`):
-  - `Gemini CLI: Run`: Starts a new Gemini CLI session in the integrated terminal.
+  - `VeCLI: Run`: Starts a new VeCLI session in the integrated terminal.
-  - `Gemini CLI: Accept Diff`: Accepts the changes in the active diff editor.
+  - `VeCLI: Accept Diff`: Accepts the changes in the active diff editor.
-  - `Gemini CLI: Close Diff Editor`: Rejects the changes and closes the active diff editor.
+  - `VeCLI: Close Diff Editor`: Rejects the changes and closes the active diff editor.
-  - `Gemini CLI: View Third-Party Notices`: Displays the third-party notices for the extension.
+  - `VeCLI: View Third-Party Notices`: Displays the third-party notices for the extension.

 ## Installation and Setup